bibek22/blog/content/curvature-and-analytic-geometry.md

 ![x mod x plot](images/xmodx.png)
 </div>

-And just realize that those are portions of two parabolas, one facing up and another facing downwards.
-They have opposite curvature as they approach $x=0$. so, they can't have equal second derivatives from the both sides.
+And just realize that those are portions of two parabola, one facing up and another facing downwards.
+They have opposite curvature as they approach $x=0$.
+So, they can't have equal second derivatives.
+And hence, the second derivative doesn't exit at
+$x=0$.

+The End.